NMurari7/Fast-API_PostgreSQL/README.md

 ## Features

-- Can create trade transaction detaisl into Database.
+- Can create trade transaction details into Database.
 - Query the data on the basis of maxPrice,minPrice,startdata,enddate,asset_class,Traderid, Trader Name.
 - Pagination has been included
 - ###### sorting not included